infinum/ngx-form-object/docusaurus/docs/guides/defining-relationship-form-fields.md

 ### Create relationship form fields using create{FieldName}FormObject method

 If defined, this method will be used when creating a form field for any model relationship decorated with `BelongsTo` or `HasMany`.
 This method must have a name formatted like `create{propertyName}FormObject` and return a `FormObject` instance.
-It receives model and form object options as its arguments.
 [Find out more](guides/form-creation-overrides.md#Override-creating-relationship-form-objects).

 ### Create form fields using build{FieldName} method